LArSoft/larsoft.github.io/wiki/UpdateSomeTags.md

     -   [Build debug and prof with the new version](#Build-debug-and-prof-with-the-new-version)
     -   [Merge changes with the master branch and tag](#Merge-changes-with-the-master-branch-and-tag)

-Prepare a local tag branch(#Prepare-a-local-tag-branch)
+Prepare a local tag branch
 ----------------------------------------------------------

 -   check each package separately